haaveb/norweather-twoday/README.md

 ## Background and process

-This short project was made in order to explore basic data analysis & general syntax in Python.
-Spent some time constructing an intuitive colormap for weather temperature, taking into account colorblindness accessibility.
-Explored the subject of perceptual uniformity and CIELAB and CIELUV color spaces.
-The colormap is exported as static data to eliminate heavy dependencies.
-Aligning gridlines in a reasonable manner took a little while too.
+This project explores Python syntax, API interaction and color decisions for accessibility and general clarity.
+For the latter, CIELUV and CIELAB color spaces were explored and utilized.
+For instance, an intuitive colormap for temperatures was assembled - now exported as static data to eliminate heavy dependencies, but the admittedly messy script creating it is included too.

 ## Limitations/Notes

-Gave up on some expansions, first and foremost API geodata collection.
-Thus ended up just organizing longitude and latitude data, from Kartverket, in a local catalogue (`kommuners_koordinater.csv`).
-On the other hand, dealing with the weather data API was fairly uneventful.
+Turned away the idea of API geodata collection for this.
+Instead, a local file (`kommuners_koordinater.csv`) is used as lookup for coordinates.

 ## Possibilities
 - Make longer forecasts possible by adding some filtering logic.
-Guessing this would be straight forward but add lots of lines.
+Probably straightforward to get this going, but cumbersome to get neat.
-- Geodata via API --> Provide other place name options, expand outside Norway.
+- API geodata lookup --> Provide other place name options, expand outside Norway.
 - Dynamic choice of variables of interest etc.
 - GUI, Web App etc.
 - Further exploring accessibility enhancements.